Mouth and throat cancer

 This is the most important step you can take to reduce your risk of mouth and throat cancer.
 Tobacco use (including smokeless tobacco, sometimes called 'chewing tobacco' or 'snuff') are known causes of mouth and throat cancer.
 The risk increases with the amount and the length of time of use.
 If you do smoke, the NHS stop smoking service can help you quit.

 There is strong scientific evidence that alcohol is a cause of mouth and throat cancer.
 Find out more about the link between alcohol and cancer or find out how many calories are in alcoholic drinks by using our alcohol calorie calculator.
+You can also browse our Real Recipes for some inspirational mocktail ideas.

 Being overweight or obese is a cause of mouth and throat cancer.
-Try our Body Mass Index calculator to check if you're a healthy weight for your height.
+Try our body mass index calculator to check if you're a healthy weight for your height.

 Visit NHS Choices to find out about the symptoms and treatment of mouth and throat cancer.